Protesters target PM in Whanganui

 The inability to find a possible link with other cases in the outbreak prompted the decision to put the top of the region into level 3 restrictions for six days.

-The Prime Minister is in Whanganui today to warn lower-vaccinated regions that the Government would not be able to contain the Delta outbreak in Auckland indefinitely, so they should get vaccinated before it spread more widely.

-Whanganui MP Steph Lewis and Te Tai Hauauru MP Adrian Rurawhe turned up the clinic, but swiftly left as the group of protesters grew.
-Whanganui-based National List MP Harete Hipango also showed up, but left after about 10 minutes.

-Yesterday, Ardern was in Kawakawa in Northland, well south of the lockdown area. where she was heckled by anti-vaxxers, forcing her to abandon it outdoors and move inside.
+At Kawakawa, well south of the lockdown area.
+Ardern heckled by anti-vaxxers, forcing her to abandon a media briefing outdoors and move inside.

 The Government is still pursing elimination strategy outside of Auckland, while it waits for vaccination rates to lift.